avpratap/riqueza-backend/README.md

-# Requeza Backend API
+# Riqueza Backend API

-A Node.js, Express, and PostgreSQL backend for the Requeza Electric Vehicle application.
+A Node.js, Express, and PostgreSQL backend for the Riqueza Electric Vehicle application.

 ## 🚀 Features